Study: Is there a link between exercise and memory in breast cancer survivors?

 Breast cancer

 - NCT04586530: Telehealth and Memory Study (TAMS).
-The overall purpose of this trial is to confirm the effectiveness of Memory and Attention Adaptation Training (a cognitive-behavioral therapy) as a treatment for chemotherapy-related dysfunction among breast cancer survivors.
+This trial seeks to confirm the effectiveness of Memory and Attention Adaptation Training (TAMS), a cognitive-behavioral therapy as a treatment for chemotherapy-related cognitive dysfunction among breast cancer survivors.

-- NCT02290834: Chemotherapy-induced and brain changes in older adults with breast cancer.
-The study will investigate abilities and brain images before and after chemotherapy to identify people at risk for side effects and to better understand the effects of treatment on brain structure and function.
+- NCT02290834: Chemotherapy-induced cognitive and brain changes in older adults with breast cancer.
+This study investigates cognitive abilities and brain images before and after chemotherapy to identify people at risk for cognitive side effects and to better understand the effects of treatment on brain structure and function.

 Colorectal cancer